Volunteers are vital

-Thank you for clicking the Volunteer with Golf Saskatchewan link.
-In this section we hope to provide you with insightful information about some of our programs and services.
+Thank you for clicking the Volunteer and/or Learn the game with Golf Saskatchewan link.
+In this section we will provide you with insightful information about some of our CORE programs/services.
 We hope you find it informative and if you have any questions, please let us know.

 If you are interested to volunteer with Golf Saskatchewan, do not hesitate to contact our office to get started today!

 Volunteers have access to training opportunities, are reimbursed for costs incurred while volunteering and are invited to the yearly Volunteer Appreciation Day which usually takes place in September every year.
 There are several ways to become involved with Golf Saskatchewan as a volunteer.